Skip to main content

 Artist: E.F.
 Kohler, R. Summerhayes and E.S.
 Taylor

-Description of artwork: The design of the King George V bronze equestrian statue with its two lions, was the result of an Australian wide competition.
+Description of artwork: The King George V bronze equestrian statue with two lions was created through a nationwide Australian design competition.

 Materials: Bronze